DKrey06/RPG_LAB_FEFU/README.md

 ## **Development**

-This game is a student project created for the Object-Oriented Programming (OOP) course at Far Eastern Federal University (FEFU).
+This game is a student project created at the Far Eastern Federal University (FEFU).

 **Development Team:**
 © 2026 DKrey_06, Yanl1n, Fazzer1337, NiAntiSimus